RTWgamingHD/Download-RS3/README.md

 # Download-RS3
 Simple bash script to download the official RuneScape 3 (NXT-client) without errors for Ubuntu / Linux.

-To run, simply open a terminal > navigate to where the folder has downloaded > make 'install.py' executeable.
+To run, simply open a terminal > navigate to where the folder has downloaded > make 'install' executeable.

 Example: (cloned to Downloads folder)

 cd /home/user/Downloads/Download-RS3

-chmod 775 install.py
+chmod 775 install

-./install.py
+./install

 This has only been tested on a live .iso Linux Mint 19.